viditchopra1500/find-lib-in-cpp/README.md

-a C library that searches a given directory for a file
+A C library that searches a given file in a directory.